scaffold-eth/create-eth/contributors/TEMPLATING.md

 ### Default values

 It's a bit annoying having to define an empty array as a default value for all the arguments.
-To solve this, I've created a utility function that receives the template and expected arguments with their default values, and takes care of it.
+To solve this, We've created a utility function that receives the template and expected arguments with their default values, and takes care of it.
 You can find it at `templates/utils.js`, the function named `withDefaults`.

 As a bonus, using this function will throw an error when an [Args file](#args-file-content) is trying to send an argument with a name not expected by the template.